KevGreenwood/OpenFuryKMS/docs/README.md

 # OpenFuryKMS
 OpenFuryKMS is an intuitive front-end that facilitates Windows and Office activation using SLMGR and OSPP commands via PowerShell.
 It aims to provide a secure and transparent alternative to users looking to activate their Microsoft products without risk of malware or intrusions.

-## Evolution and Security
-OpenFuryKMS represents the third version of a project that started as FuryKMS.
-After a second version that was never released, this latest release has been developed from scratch, fixing the problems of the previous versions and offering a renewed interface.
-It is important to note that old FuryKMS code has circulated on the Internet, being used to create malware versions that are available on various websites.
-OpenFuryKMS completely dissociates itself from these malicious versions and is committed to user security.

 ## Features:
 - Support for 32-bit and 64-bit systems.
 - Activation of Home, Pro, Education and Enterprise editions of Windows 10 and 11.